302 Te Mata Road

 Your basket is empty!
 Click on this link to start shopping!

 Sea buckthorn is originally a wild plant from Central Asia.
 Over millennia it spread naturally across from the Alps in central Europe to the coasts of the North and Baltic Seas.
 The ripe berries of the sea buckthorn have provided vitamin-packed juice for Weleda’s supplements for almost 70 years.
 During the Second World War, when scientists were looking for natural sources of vitamin C, they came across sea buckthorn in Switzerland and decided to harness the plant’s potential.
-This was the birth of products known today as Sea Buckthorn Juice and Elixir.
 More recently, Weleda developed rich natural and organic cosmetic products based on sea buckthorn oils.

 For the last two decades, the berries have been sourced from wild plants